AF-1/lms-alternativeplaycount/README.md

 ## Features
 - Set a time[^2] *after* which a song counts as **played**.
 If you skip the song **before**, it counts as **skipped**, **not played**.
+- The **dynamic played/skipped value** (DPSV) reflects your **listening history/decisions of the *recent past*** and is independent of the absolute play count and skip count values.
+A track's DPSV increases if played and decreases if skipped (see FAQ for details).
+You can use it to create dynamic playlists with [Dynamic Playlist Creator](https://github.com/AF-1/lms-dynamicplaylistcreator) for [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists) or filter rules in [Custom Skip](https://github.com/AF-1/lms-customskip#custom-skip).
-- *Separate database table* for APC values (play count, date last played, skip count, date last skipped)
+- *Separate database table* for APC values (play count, date last played, skip count, date last skipped, dynamic played/skipped value)
 - *Create* (scheduled) **backups** of your APC data and *restore* values from backup files.
-- Option to undo a track's last (accidental) skip count increment if the track is played within a certain time span afterwards.
+- Automatically undo a track's last (accidental) skip count increment if the track is played within a certain time span afterwards (see plugin settings).
-- **Reset play count** or **skip count** for **individual** tracks by clicking on the corresponding context menu item.
+- **Reset** *play count*, *skip count* or *dynamic played/skipped value* (DPSV) for **individual** or **all** tracks (see FAQ).
 - Use APC data with plugins like [**Dynamic Playlists**](https://github.com/AF-1/lms-dynamicplaylists#dynamic-playlists) or [**Visual Statistics**](https://github.com/AF-1/lms-visualstatistics#visual-statistics).
 - Includes skip/filter rules for [**Custom Skip**](https://github.com/AF-1/lms-customskip#custom-skip).
 <br><br><br>